dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 [DAG-rider](https://arxiv.org/abs/2102.08325), and
 [Bullshark](https://arxiv.org/abs/2201.05677").
-However, if you are like me, you might feel that these solutions are a bit overdone: they contain multiple purpose-built DAG layers, and worse, DAG transmissions must wait for input needed regularly from the Consensus protocol.
+However, if you are like me, you might feel that these solutions are a bit overdone: they contain multiple purpose-built DAG layers, and for specific layers to advance, DAG transmissions must wait for input or timers from the Consensus protocol.

 The DAG already solves ninety percent of the BFT Consensus problem by supporting reliable, causally ordered broadcast, so it seems that we should be able to do simpler/better.
 **In this post, I will illustrate a simple spin on DAG-based BFT Consensus protocols -- referred to as Fin -- quite possibly the simplest way to embed BFT Consensus in a DAG.**
-The focus is on a view-by-view design that guarantees Consensus decisions when the network is stable.
+Fin operates in a view-by-view manner that guarantees Consensus progress when the network is stable.
-A view consists of a proposal followed by 2F+1 votes to commit, the most straight-forward protocol you can imagine.
-Specifically,
+A view works precisely as you might expect: occasionally, a leader marks a position in the DAG a "proposal", 2F+1 **(Note, I believe F+1 suffice) confirm the proposal, and everything preceding the proposal becomes committed.
-Both proposals and votes are cast by parties simply injecting a single value inside messages, but the DAG never waits for such values.
+Both proposals and votes are cast by simply injecting into transmissions a single value -- a view number -- which the DAG substrate never has to wait for.

 This post is meant for pedagogical purposes, not as a full-fledged BFT Consensus system design.
 The main takeaway from Fin is that by separating reliable transaction dissemination from Consensus,